DeSinc/SallyBot/README.md

 It's this line:

 var request = new

             {

                 seed = -1,

-                threads = 4, <--(btw you can change this to your thread count minus 2 for more speed)
+                threads = 4,   <--(btw, change this to your thread count minus 2 for more speed)

 etc..

+If you're using another AI text generator, check its github page for instructions on how to format the data and change the format of the request to what it needs.
+You might also need to change the way it sends the request in, which could be a lot of code changes depending.
+This bot sends via SocketIO to Dalai Alpaca which is the easiest to set up imo and runs on anything with very good speed.
+I mean anything.
+It runs on a raspberry pi 4B.